awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-ec2.md

 ## Step 3: Create a Compose File<a name="ECS_CLI_tutorial_compose_create"></a>

 For this step, create a simple Docker compose file that creates a simple PHP web application\.
-At this time, the Amazon ECS CLI supports [Docker compose file syntax](https://docs.docker.com/compose/compose-file/#versioning) versions 1, 2, and 3\.
-This tutorial uses Docker Compose version 3\.
+At this time, the Amazon ECS CLI supports [Docker compose file syntax](https://docs.docker.com/compose/compose-file/#versioning) versions 1, 2, and 3\.The version specified in the compose file must be the string `"1"`, `"1.0"`, `"2"`, `"2.0"`, `"3"`, or `"3.0"`\.
+Docker Compose minor versions are not supported\.

 Here is the compose file, which you can call `docker-compose.yml`\.
 The `web` container exposes port 80 to the container instance for inbound traffic to the web server\.
 A logging configuration for the containers is also defined\.